cerlymarco/linear-tree/notebooks/README.md

     - If "auto", then `max_features=n_features`.
     - If "sqrt", then `max_features=sqrt(n_features)`.
     - If "log2", then `max_features=log2(n_features)`.
-    - If None, then `max_features=n_features`.
+    - If None, then `max_features=n_features`

     Note: the search for a split does not stop until at least one valid partition of the node samples is found, even if it requires to effectively inspect more than ``max_features`` features.

 - ```max_leaf_nodes : int, default=None```